-If you have ever been involved with your organization’s strategic planning process (and I’m assuming you have), you may have had concerns about the overlay of activity on an already high-tempo organization.
+If you have ever been involved with your organization’s strategic planning process (and I’m assuming you have), you may have had concerns about the activity overlay on an already high-tempo organization.

 However, there is wisdom to the time commitment required in strategic planning.
 The process of creating the strategic plan necessitates a deep and extended encounter with the organization’s mission, vision, and goals – as well as meaningful interactions among the stakeholders.